yakunins/digital-clock-new-tab-extension/PRIVACY.md

 ## Data Collection

-This extension **do not collect any data**.
+This extension do not collect any data.
 Since none of your data is collected, no data can be sent or sold to third parties.

 ## Chrome Storage API